 As with any other types of files, make sure your file titles describe your file in 3-8 words.
 Accurate and descriptive titles are the best starting point to ensuring that buyers will find your content without any trouble.

-Note: Spaces and dashes are allowed.
-Also, please do not leave any numbering in your file titles when you’re submitting them for curation.
+Note: Do not leave any numbering in your file titles when you are submitting them for curation.

 When creating keyword lists, keep in mind that 5 is the minimum number of keywords needed.
 Do not feel obliged to come up with 50 keywords, as any keywords that only describe your work in an abstract way (or are just straight up irrelevant) might affect your sales potential negatively.